learn2code-proto/learn2code-proto.github.io/CONVENTION.md

     filenames (with '-' subbed with ' ' and with proper capitalization).

   Pages can be found at the root of the project after being built.
-- `scripts` contains all JavaScript files.
+- `scripts` contains all javascript files.
 - `styles` contains all CSS files.

 ## BUILD.SH